DRobAdr228609/jogo-da-forca-com-cocos-2d/README.md

 jogo-da-forca-para-android-com-cocos-2d
 ==========================

-Trabalho para a obtenção do titulo de Bacharel em Ciência da Computação

-Desenvolvido por:
+Work to obtain the title of Bachelor of Computer Science

+Developed by:
 Davi Roberto.

-@ndrade M7
+Andrade M7

-jogo da forca com tema voltado para as copas do mundo.
-Com perguntas, respostas e dicas.

-O jogo foi desenvolvido com o framework cocos2D
-Todos os arquivos fontes utilizados no projeto estão disponiveis assim como a apk de teste com 5 perguntas e em cada um dos 3 idiomas e 3 niveis de dificuldade.

-Disponivel o arquivo em pdf com o TCC para a compreenção da aplicação.

-Jogo desenvolvido para plataforma mobile Android.
-Testado nas versões:
-Android 4.1
-Android 4.2
-Android 4.3

-Desenvolvido com linguagem de programação Java
-Banco de dados SQLight

-Com tradução simultanea para três idiomas;
-Portugues (Brasil)
-Spanish (Spanish)
-English (EUA)
+Hangman-themed facing the world cups.
+With questions, answers and tips.

+The game was developed with the framework cocos2d All source files used in the project are available as well as apk test with five questions and each of the 3 languages ​​and 3 levels of difficulty.

+Available in pdf file with the TCC for application comprehension.

+Game developed for Android mobile platform.
+Tested in versions: Android 4.1 Android 4.2 Android 4.3

+Developed in Java programming language database SQLight

+With simultaneous translation in three languages​​; Portuguese (Brazil) Spanish (Spanish) Inglês (USA)